Isangeles/ignite/README.md

 Documentation pages are in Troff format and could be easily displayed with `man` command.

-For example to display documentation page for `.ignite` configuration file:
+For example to display documentation page for the AI configuration:
 ```
-man doc/config/.ignite
+man doc/config
 ```
 ## Contributing
 You are welcome to contribute to project development.